Diarrhea

 Definition

-Chronic diarrhea lasts longer than does acute diarrhea, generally more than four weeks.
+Chronic diarrhea lasts longer than does acute or persistent diarrhea, generally more than four weeks.
 Chronic diarrhea can indicate a serious disorder, such as ulcerative colitis or Crohn's disease, or a less serious condition, such as irritable bowel syndrome.

 Causes

-Acute diarrhea causes may include:
+Acute or persistent diarrhea causes may include:

 - Artificial sweeteners